 The UVA School of Medicine is well-known for its dedication to research and improvements in primary care.
 Founded in 1819, it was the nation’s tenth medical school.
-With a little more than 600 M.D. students and 1,100 full- and part-time faculty members, the faculty-student ratio stands at 1.6 to 1.
+With just over 600 M.D. students and 1,100 full- and part-time faculty members, the faculty-student ratio stands at 1.6 to 1.
 UVA places a great deal of importance on volunteerism, and med students are often involved in public service activities.
 There are seven service sites that students can take part in, including the Blue Ridge Poison Center and the Center on Health Disparities.

 Aside from traditional MD degrees, UVA also offers PhD degrees in biomedical sciences (BIMS).
 This program involves coursework, laboratory research, research retreats, seminars, and other events to help them be better prepared for a clinical focus on diseases.
 Other PhD degrees include biochemistry, molecular biology, and genetics; biomedical engineering; microbiology, immunology, and infectious diseases, molecular cell and developmental biology; and molecular medicine.
 Some students choose to participate in the Neuroscience Graduate Program or the Medical Science Training Program.
 These graduate degree programs allow students to choose from more than 70 specialties.